 - supraorbital artery,

 - muscular branches.

-The ophthalmic artery with its branches supplies all structures in the orbit, skin and muscles of the forehead, the middle cerebral fossa and the outer surface of the nose.
+The ophthalmic artery with its branches supplies all structures in the orbit, as well as skin and muscles of the forehead, structures in the middle cerebral fossa, and the outer surface of the nose.